typelevel/scalacheck/doc/UserGuide.md

 An example could be to specify the workflow of an ATM.
-You'd want to state requirements such as that the user has to enter the correct PIN code before any money could be withdrawn, or that entering an erronous PIN code three times would make the machine confiscate the credit card.
+You'd want to state requirements such as that the user has to enter the correct PIN code before any money could be withdrawn, or that entering an erroneous PIN code three times would make the machine confiscate the credit card.

 Formalising such command sequences using ScalaCheck's property combinators is a